 Codenamed Odyssey, Excel is a software program from Microsoft that is part of the Microsoft Office suite of software programs.
-Excel is capable of creating and editing spreadsheets that are saved with a .xls or .xlsx file extension.
+Developed by Microsoft and first released on September 30, 1985, Excel is capable of creating and editing spreadsheets that are saved with a .xls or .xlsx file extension.
 General uses of Excel include cell-based calculation, pivot tables, and various graphing tools.
 For instance, with an Excel spreadsheet, you could create a monthly budget, track business expenses, or sort and organize large amounts of data.

 Unlike a word processor, such as Microsoft Word, the Excel documents consist of columns and rows of data, made up of individual cells.
 Each of these cells can contain either text or numerical values that can be calculated using formulas.